realwakils/buffcurrency/README.md

 3. Commit your Changes (`git commit -a -m 'Add some AmazingFeature`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Credits
+Extra credits are due to:
+- [Zukko04](https://www.instagram.com/lassesejrbrunbjerg/): Helped a lot with testing.
+- [CoachDP](https://www.twitch.tv/coachdp): Denmark's greatest streamer!
+A regular user of Buff.163.com and helped testing aswell.

+Thank you!